Dividend Stock Portfolio Spreadsheet on Google Sheets

 Drop down selections – These allow you to pick from a predefined list.
 Picking a sector type is an example.
 You can change the validation for these drop down selections by choose Data > Data Validation… when selecting the desired cell or column of cells.

 Step 3: Begin entering your stocks

 Start first on the “Portfolio” sheet.
 This is the main page where you will enter the stocks you own.
 The orange-ish colored cells in rows 5 and 6 are my data.
 Delete that information and type in your stocks row by row.
 The company name can be whatever you want, but the symbols for US traded companies should match how they show up on IEX.
 You can adjust your symbols by searching for them here: IEX Stocks.
+This will allow you to search for stocks on the US exchanges.
 Remember not to edit the light green cells on the right side of the page.
 This will be populated once you enter data on the Transactions sheet.

 For detailed information on each column please visit the Appendix.